 The Fact: Humans have been using this plant for one thing or another since ancient times.
 Our ancestors had a variety of applications for this plant, from religious rites and the arts to industrial materials and folk medicine.
-In fact, even Jesus is believed to have used cannabis for healing and spiritual purposes.
+In fact, even Jesus is believed to have used cannabis for spiritual purposes.
 The term Keneh Bosem refers to a plant from which the anointing oil was extracted.
 Later, Keneh Bosem was found to be the miracle plant, cannabis.

-Myth #5: It Only Helps in Treating Minor Conditions
+Myth #5: It Only Impacts Minor Occurrences

 Myth #6: It is Completely Legal/Illegal

 While the legalization of marijuana has been creating a major buzz not only locally but globally, many people still think that it is illegal to possess.
 Likewise, some enthusiasts might be under the impression that there are no regulations surrounding this plant.

 The Fact: As to whether or not cannabis is legal will depend on where you are in the world.
 On the federal level, cannabis remains illegal in the US.
 However, the majority of the states have now legalized MMJ and, to some extent recreational, use of this herb.
 In fact, 33 US states permit the use of MMJ and 10 of those also allow it for recreational purposes.
 Unfortunately, three US states have maintained the complete ban on cannabis and cannabinoids such as CBD.

 How to Get Your Hands on CBD